| Our very first televirtuality prototype. It

 capabilities, we still had to keep our rendering window pretty small.
 This prototype

+worked completely as an off-line, single-user stand-alone application.
 The prototype showed a town square -featuring trees and a

 fountain- with around it a collection of shops, services and Ericsson's own office